We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-We had the chance to try out the plane’s economy cabin, which impressed us with its roomy seats.
+We had a chance to try the plane’s economy cabin, which impressed us with its roomy seats.

 - source